-B. Education Development Strategy
+B. Education Development Strategy 2015-2019

-Strategy and direction of education development policy in 2010-2014 are formulated based on vision, mission, strategic goals of MoEC, and refer to Mid-term National Development Plan 2010-2014 and evaluation of educational development achievement until 2009.
 Strategy and policy directions also consider the government's commitment to international conventions on education, in particular the Dakar Convention on Education for All, Convention on the Children Rights, Millennium Development Goals (MDGs), and the World Summit on Sustainable Development.